It’s that time of year!

 How to Fold Newspaper Pots

-Some dear friends of mine mom have a gardening channel on YouTube, SuburbanHomesteaderWy.
+A very good friend of mine’s mom has a gardening channel on YouTube, SuburbanHomesteaderWy.
 Sandy is a master gardener in Wyoming and shares all sorts of homesteading and gardening advice on her channel, (check out her Gardening Together series).
 In rummaging through her channel, I came across a great video explaining how to make these very same pots.

 The picture below shows the final steps of making the pot, (see steps 12 & 13).